flowscience/nft-farm/readme.md

 This script should correctly build your smart contracts and store the compiled WASM files in the specified res directory, simplifying the process of managing builds within a Rust workspace structure.

-The build script automates the following steps:
+_The build script automates the following steps:_

-Creating a Directory for Outputs: The script starts by creating a directory named res inside your nft-farm workspace directory.
+1. Creating a Directory for Outputs: The script starts by creating a directory named res inside your nft-farm workspace directory.
 This is where the compiled WASM files will be stored after building.

-Building the Contracts: It navigates into your workspace directory and uses cargo build to compile each contract with the wasm32-unknown-unknown target, necessary for deploying Rust code to blockchain environments that support WASM.
+2. Building the Contracts: It navigates into your workspace directory and uses cargo build to compile each contract with the wasm32-unknown-unknown target, necessary for deploying Rust code to blockchain environments that support WASM.
 The --package flag specifies which package to compile, allowing selective compilation within a workspace.

-Copying the WASM Files: After each build, the script copies the resulting .wasm files to the res directory for easy deployment.
+3. Copying the WASM Files: After each build, the script copies the resulting .wasm files to the res directory for easy deployment.

-Usage
+**Usage**

-Place this script in the parent directory of nft-farm and run it.
+Place [the build.sh script](https://github.com/flowscience/nft-farm/blob/main/build.sh) in the parent directory of nft-farm and run it.

 ### Building the Contracts Separately